-13. Duty of Candour which includes the Being Open Framework
+13. Being Open and Duty of Candour

 There are no implications associated with the Being Open framework in relation to this policy.

 14. Patient and public involvement

 Patients and the public were not involved in writing this policy.
 However, this policy provides transparency to patients and the public about any conflicts of interest and provides assurance that decisions involving the use of NHS funds are not influenced by outside interests or expectations of private gain.